-Tesla Hatchback: Release window and price
+Tesla Hatchback: Price and availability

 Elon Musk confirmed that the car will cost $25,000.
 It’s unclear whether that is the full purchase price, or if that includes the “potential savings” discount Tesla advertises, and supposedly includes potential federal subsidies and gas savings.